mauroservienti/milestone.github.io/_posts/defining-messages.md

 }).ConfigureAwait(false);
 ```

 The `OrderNumber` property is "get" only.
 It cannot be set.
 The interface works well for the message receiver rather than for the sender.
-The solution is to void creating the dynamic proxy class at the sender and instead have an explicit implementation:
+The solution is to avoid creating the dynamic proxy class at the sender and instead have an explicit implementation:

 ```csharp
 internal class ConcreteOrderAccepted : OrderAccepted